tempusthales/kale_dotfiles/README.md

 ## ⚠️ PLEASE READ BEFORE PROCEEDING: ️⚠️

-If you will be running the macOS setup script, then you _must_ install ~~Xcode via the App Store~~ Xcode Commandline tools beforehand.
+If you will be running the macOS setup script, then you _must_ install ~~Xcode via the App Store~~ Xcode Command Line Tools beforehand.
 The command `xcode-select` is a utility for switching among more than one command line tools directory.
 It also can be used to install Xcode Command Line Tools with the command `xcode-select --install`.

 The command `xcode-select --install` will open a dialog for installation of the command line tools.